 Sample Outline for a Simple Letter

-- Overview of your company, if applicable (“ACME Enterprises specializes in… and has been in business since 1997..)
+- Overview of your company, if applicable: “ACME Enterprises specializes in… and has been in business since 2007...”

 - Anything else that shows you’ve done your homework and deserve the loan

-- Let them know that additional details are available (“Please see the enclosed business plan, and feel free to contact me with any questions you have at 212-555-5555…”)
+- Open the door: Let them know that additional details are available (“Please see the enclosed business plan, and feel free to contact me with any questions you have at 212-555-5555…”)

-After you’ve written your letter, let it sit for a day or two, and give it a second review.
-Then have a friend or colleague proofread the document – a second set of eyes may spot embarrassing errors and opportunities for improvement that you’ll never notice on your own.
+After writing a draft of your letter, let it sit for a day or two, and give it a second review.
+Then, ask a friend or colleague to proofread the document—a second set of eyes may spot embarrassing errors and opportunities for improvement that you’ll never notice on your own.
 Even if your writing isn’t perfect, the goal is to appear professional and competent in your business.

 In fact, go ahead and acknowledge anything that might be an issue, and explain why it's not as bad as it looks.
 Your lender will surely notice if you have bad credit or insufficient income to repay the loan.
 Addressing those issues signals that you're a serious borrower who understands what's at stake.